palcu/devnull/README.md

 React client for the Escape from /dev/null competition.
+It saves all the level information in `localStorage`, so if you close your browser, you still have a map and where are monsters.

 # Installation

 - duplicate `session-key.example.js` into `session-key.js` and add your key
 - `npm install`
-- `watchify src/game.jsx -o build/bundle.js`
+- `watchify src/all-that-is.jsx -o build/bundle.js`
 - `open index.html`

 # Keyboard Shorcuts